deegold27/VM/README.md

 REMEDIATION:

-UPDATE SOFTWARES THATS HAS BEEN LISTED
+UPDATE SOFTWARES THATS HAS BEEN LISTED,
 UPDATE PATCHES OF WINDOWS